mobify/workshop--adaptivejs-site-1x/README.md

     As you change the category template and view files, refresh the preview page in the browser to see the changes.

-3. In your `workshop--adaptivejs-site` directory, navigate to the `adaptation/views` folder.
+3. Launch Finder.
+In your `workshop--adaptivejs-site` directory, navigate to the `adaptation/views` folder.
 Open the `category.js` category view file in an editor app.

     As you remember from the Overview of the Mobify bundle, the view file is where you select and transform content from the original page.